mikegcoleman/workshop/readme.md

 # Deploying and Scalling Applications with Amazon Lightsail

-## Demo #1 - Deploying a Standalone MEAN Application
+## Lab 1 - Deploying a Standalone MEAN Application
-To start we`re going to deploy a MEAN stack application into a single Lightsail instance.
+In this lab you'll deploy a MEAN stack application into a single Lightsail instance.
 This means that both the Express front end and the Mongo database will be running on the same host.
-We`ll build a new application instance, configure the Mongo database, and then test out our application
+You will build a new application instance, configure the MongoDB database, and then test out the application

 ### 1.1: Build the MEAN application instance
-The first thing we need to do is create a MEAN stack instance in Lightsail.
-When we create our instance, we`ll use a Lightsail launch script to install our application.
+The first step is create a MEAN stack instance in Lightsail.
+When creating the instance, you will use a Lightsail launch script to install the application.

 1) From the Lightsail console click `Create Instance`